sloev/python-lambdarest/README.md

 See [`setup.py`](setup.py) for test dependencies and install them with .[test].

 ## Contributors

 @nabrosimoff, @elviejokike, @eduardomourar, @devgrok, @AlbertoTrindade, @paddie, @svdgraaf, @simongarnier, @martinbuberl, @sloev

+**Wanna contribute?**

+* Create issues or pull requests, no real guidelines given here.
+* Maintainer will review and take care of version bumping and release etc
+* we use `pip install black` for linting